 If you are traveling to exotic countries, then, outdoor food stalls are the place where you should head to in order to take close-up images of local specialities.
 Check on internet or on your tourist guide the main traditional dishes of the place you are visiting.
 Markets are a good starting place to see what locals enjoy eating.
 From steaming woks with fried rice to fresh fish just caught from the sea or roasted meats cooked in front of you.
 You can take colorful and close-up images of food or by using a wide-angle shooting both food and cookers’ portraits as well.

+Not just markets or restaurants are the most obvious places for food photography.
+Consider also to attend local festivals or special and colorful ceremonies.
 As food is looking much more natural in daylight, try to shoot photos at lunchtime by taking advantage of an outside restaurant or, if you can stay indoor only, by a window.
 Avoid taking photos at evening inside a restaurant if you can.
 Food dishes lit with artificial light would not look good at all and also using your camera’s white balance settings would not be that helpful, unfortunately.

 Both composition and perspective are important for a successful food photography.
 So, avoid taking any photo of food that look down on a plate or bowl from directly above and opt, instead, for shooting from down close to plate or bowl height or just a little above it.
 Reserve top views only to flat food such as pizza, for example.